lavonmejia/save-the-animals-marketing-lavonmejia/README.md

     - [https://www.lipsum.com/](https://www.lipsum.com/)

 - [ ] All Project's file structures scaffolded and project architecture decided
-- Each project is deployed to Netlify or Heroku by end of day
+- [ ] Each project is deployed to Netlify

- - Evaluate functionality of code in progress
+ - [ ] Evaluate functionality of code in progress
- - Check for aesthetic consistency, style guide adherence
+ - [ ] Check for aesthetic consistency, style guide adherence
- - Stretch Goal: Conduct usability test on existing platform
+ - [ ] Stretch Goal: Conduct usability test on existing platform
- - Strong emphasis on bug fixes and UI/UX.
+ - [ ] Strong emphasis on bug fixes and UI/UX.

 - **All Team Members -** Document your projects within the Readme files in their Github repositories.
 Without having to talk to you specifically, any developer should be able to install, contribute to, and run your project based on the descriptions found in your readme.
 - **UX**